insidewhy/cc.loader/README.md

 The reason every file requires a module corresponding to the filename is to support IE 8 and below.

 # dependencies
- * baker: node.js, npm will fetch other node module dependencies for you.
+ * baker: node.js, npm will fetch other node module dependencies.
  * web: nothing to use the library or a baked library.
 If Joose is loaded then a small amount of extra API is available.

 # testing